 From my latest column, SIX OF THE BEST… pop-up Twitter accounts, at Nerdery Public.

 About Josh RosemanJosh Roseman (not the trombonist; the other one) has been published in -- among others -- Asimov's, Escape Pod, and Evil Girlfriend Media.
-In 2015, he released his first collection, The Clockwork Russian and Other Stories.
+In 2015, he released his first collection, The Clockwork Russian and Other Stories, and followed it up with 2016's Memories of My Father.
 When not writing, he mostly complains that he's not writing.
 Find him online at roseplusman.com, or on Twitter @listener42.

 Quote | This entry was posted in column, nerdery public, nonfiction, six of the best, writing and tagged aspireyaauthor, broodingyahero, column, columns, counselorworf, dragontadcooper, nerdery public, nonfiction, picardtips, pope benedict xvi, quirkympdg, rikergoogling, savedyouaclick, sb50woodude, self-aggrandizement, six of the best, tng_s8, tokenyasidekick, twitter, typicalyahero, viral, worfemail.
 Bookmark the permalink.